 How will you determine how well the BID is doing?

 The performance and effectiveness of the BID will be carefully monitored and reviewed periodically.
 For example, a number of adjustments were made following the last review in 2016 in response to comments received from levy payers.
 Managing a BID is a process of continual improvement, seeking to build on successful activities and occasionally bringing those that are less effective to an end.

 Key performance indicators are used to measure the outputs of specific activities, for example, the numbers of people attending and spending money at an event, as well as numbers visiting the town centre, for example monitoring car park usage.
 Each project area identifies the indicators that will be used to continually assess and review performance of the BID?s activities.

 How long will the BID last?

-The renewed Penrith Business Improvement District will commence on 1 April 2018 and will last for a period of 5 years.
+This third term of Penrith Business Improvement District will commence on 1 August 2023 and will last for a period of 5 years.
 To extend this period requires a further ballot and this would be subject to the same regulations including the requirement to secure a majority vote in favour of any such proposal.
 There are currently no limits on the number of renewals.

 How do I become a board member?

 Get in touch to discuss what is expected of a BID member and what you would like to achieve.

 I have a project that I think will interest the BID, how do I go about it?